Online Learning Expectations

 Students and parents are encouraged to seek academic assistance from teachers, counselors, and learning specialists when it is needed.
 Stopping by a classroom to talk to a teacher is easy to do when you are in person, but not possible when you are learning online.
 With that said, receiving help is possible and encouraged for our online learners.
 Students should email their teachers to request an appointment for a virtual meeting.
 This could be before school, after school, during BTC (Beyond The Classroom), or a common open period.

 Online learners must attend class each day.
 Teachers will use either Microsoft Teams Meeting or Zoom.
-Regardless of platform, links to join the class will be posted on the class webpage for easy access.
-Follow the daily schedule available at http://www.hfchs.org/zwp/wp-content/uploads/2020/08/HFCHS-2020-2021-Daily-Schedule.pdf.
-Your camera must be turned on and you should be visible the entire class period.
+Regardless of the platform, links to join the class will be posted on the class webpage for easy access.
+Your camera must be turned on with a solid color background and you should be visible the entire class period.
 Online learners are expected to be on time and not leave class early.
+Follow the daily schedule available at Semester 2 Schedule.

 Absence reporting is the same for online students as those learning in person.
 Parents report absences to the school office by emailing firstname.lastname@example.org or calling (952) 443-4659 by 8 a.m. the day of the absence.